Marriage can be one of the most incredible experiences of your life…or it can truly drain and destroy your heart every. single. day.

 2. Do you both love, honor, & fear God?
 Is your relationship with God the top priority…individually and as a couple?
 Are you comfortable praying together and encouraging each other spiritually?

 3. How do you both treat your own family?
 How do you treat each other’s family?
 How does their family treat you…how does your family treat them?
 Do you both respect and love your families?
+Are you both under authority…or are you rebellious?
 Are you both capable of leaving and cleaving (even though you will still love and respect your parents and families)?
 Will you (and your partner) be able to set solid boundaries after the wedding so your spouse and marriage truly come first?

 4. Are they mature, responsible, compassionate, caring, and kind?
+Are they bent towards mercy in how they deal with others?
 (Are you?)

 5. Do they – and will they – handle hardship, grief, and stress well?
 (How do you think you handle these things?)
-If either of you were to prematurely die, can you trust and depend on them to be compassionate to your family and treat them well…or would there be conflict?
+If either of you were to prematurely die, can you trust and depend on them to be compassionate to your family and treat them well (and if there are children, will they be fair to your parents/family)…or would there be conflict?
+80% of couples will divorce after the death of a child.
+How people handle grief and tough situations is more important than most realize.

 6. Do they protect, respect, and honor you?
 (Do you seek to protect, respect, and honor your partner?)